PlaidWeb/publ-site/content/manual/deploying/heroku.md

 You may also want to run `heroku logs --tail` to watch its progress.

-### Improving performance with a database
+### Database persistence

-Most of the website startup time is taken up by the content indexing.
+As mentioned above, most of the website startup time is taken up by the initial content index.
 Since Heroku does not persist your filesystem, you might want to consider using a SQL database to store the index persistently.
+Note that this *will* slow your site down a little bit (since accessing an in-process SQLite database is faster than going over the network to talk to SQL), but it reduces the amount of site downtime during a content update so that might be a worthwhile tradeoff depending on your needs.

+This slowdown can also be mitigated by increasing your cache timeout; since the site will be redeployed whenever content updates, the cache timeout really only affects how soon scheduled posts will appear after they are set to go live.

-From your local git repository, type the following:
+To provision a Postgres database at the free tier, from your local git repository, type the following:

 ```bash
 heroku addons:create heroku-postgresql:hobby-dev